hyweljohnllewellyn/hywelme/_posts/2015-11-19-microsoft-office-365-catch-all-exchange-email-rules.md

 author: Hywel
 meta: Microsoft Office 365 small business email setup catch-all alias  admin alternative
 categories: small business email
-excerpt: Office 365 does not support catch all email, that is addresses not specifically defined in the mail server.
-Additional alias addresses can be created to re-direct email to a specified user.
+excerpt: Office 365 does by default not support catch all email, that is addresses not specifically defined in the mail server.
+Additional alias addresses can be created to re-direct email to a specified user as a simple and safe substitute to catch-all.
 ---
 [Microsoft Office 365 Business Essentials](https://products.office.com/en-gb/business/compare-office-365-for-business-plans) costs from £3.10 per 'Exchange' user per month